epacuit/posinvolvement/README.md

 prof = Profile(rankings, num_cands, rcounts=rcounts)
 print(f"The {borda.name} winners are {borda(prof)}")
 ```
-4. See 03-PI_instances.ipynb for the code to measure the vioaltions of positive invovlement.
+4. See 03-Measuring_PI_violations.ipynb for the code to measure the vioaltions of positive invovlement.

+5. See 04-Visualizing_measures_PI_violations.ipynb for the code to generate the graphs from the paper.

+6. See 05-PI_instances.ipynb for instances of violations of positive involvement.

 ## Dev Notes